 Coffee drinkers have plenty of ways to enjoy their coffee including their House Blend, Single Origin, Cold Brew, Nitro Draft, and Dublin Cold Brew (Guinness, cold brew, cream.)
 There are plenty of non-coffee drinks too.

 Dine on the Border at Flora-Bama Yacht Club

 17350 Perdido Key Dr., Perdido Key, FL 32507

-Take a picture near the dividing line and then enjoy a meal with scenic views of Ole River nearby.
+Take a picture near the dividing line and then enjoy a meal with scenic views of the Ole River nearby.

-Guests can enjoy the casual laid back setting of dining on the beach or inside the covered dining area at Flora-Bama Yacht Club.
+Guests can enjoy the casual laid-back setting of dining on the beach or inside the covered dining area at Flora-Bama Yacht Club.

 The Flora-Bama complex of restaurants and bars is also within walking distance, across the street from the world-famous Flora-Bama Lounge, Package & Oyster Bar.

-I personally prefer char-grilled oysters over raw.
+I personally prefer char-grilled oysters over raw ones.